NeKoRoSYS/NeKoRoSYS/README.md

 <br>

 I am an aspiring software developer.
-My goal is to learn a lot of aspects that come in developing software, systems, and general IoT such as video games, and other tools and systems.
+My goal is to learn a lot of aspects that come in developing software, systems, and IoT.
 You can find more about me on [my website](https://nekorosys.github.io)!

 <br>